qadan/civviebot/README.md

 ### Configuration

 Once you have the app and bot set up, copy `sample.config.yml` to `config.yml` and fill in the `discord_client_id`, `discord_client_secret`, and `discord_token`.
-Change the `host` and `port` as well, if necessary.

-Getting the first three pieces of configuration involves creating an app and establishing a bot in Discord;

-The other two pieces of configuration default to `localhost` and `3002`, respectively, and should be changed accordingly if you're installing CivvieBot on a public server.
+That's all that is needed for the bot itself to run, but CivvieBot also requires an API endpoint to be set up using the `host` and `port` settings.
+These default to `localhost` and `3002`, respectively, and should be changed accordingly if you're installing CivvieBot on a public server.

 ### Logging